xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 - The use of [external PostgreSQL](../external-db/index.md) services, as the PostgresSQL included with the chart is not exposed to outside networks, or currently have WAL support required for replication.
-- The supplied database must
+- The supplied database must:
   - Support replication.
   - The primary database must reachable by the primary application deployment, and all secondary database nodes (for replication).